VERIFY BEFORE RELYING

 QUICK ANSWER

-Build monthly PITI first: principal and interest, monthly taxes, monthly insurance, and any payment items the stem includes.
-Then divide by gross monthly income for the front-end ratio, or add other monthly debts first for the back-end ratio.
-Keep both sides monthly.
+Build monthly PITI first: principal and interest, monthly taxes (annual taxes divided by 12), monthly insurance (annual insurance divided by 12), and any payment items the stem includes.
+Then divide PITI by gross monthly income for the front-end ratio, or add other monthly debts to PITI before dividing for the back-end ratio.
+Keep both sides of every ratio monthly.
+The Florida-specific traps are: time-period mismatch (annual taxes used as monthly), confusing PITI with LTV, and confusing the front-end ratio (PITI / income) with the back-end ratio (PITI + other debts / income).

 EXAM PREP ONLY